Two new steam locomotives join the Epping Ongar Railway fleet9th February 2021

 The Epping Ongar Railway has welcomed two new members to the steam locomotive fleet.

-Numbers 56 and 63 are Robert Stephenson and Hawthorn saddle tank locomotives which worked at the Corby steelworks.
-A total of nine saddle tank locomotives of this type were built for the steelworks from Robert Stephenson and Hawthorn based in Darlington.
-The locomotives were often referred to as "uglies" as a result of their short saddle tanks and large fireboxes, giving a somewhat ungainly appearance.
+Numbers 56 and 63 are Robert Stephenson and Hawthorn saddle tank locomotives which worked at the Stewarts and Lloyds Minerals Ltd quarry at Harringworth, near Corby.
+A total of nine saddle tank locomotives of this type were built by Robert Stephenson and Hawthorn based in Darlington.
+The locomotives have short saddle tanks and large fireboxes, giving a somewhat ungainly appearance.
 However, the locomotives are more powerful than a Hunslet Austerity locomotive.

-Number 56 (works number 7667) was the first locomotive in an initial batch of seven locomotives ordered in 1950 and worked at the steelworks until 1969 when replaced by diesel traction.
+Number 56 (works number 7667) was the first locomotive in an initial batch of seven locomotives ordered in 1950 and worked trains between the quarry and the Corby steelworks site until 1969 when replaced by diesel traction.

 Entering preservation, the locomotive initially worked at the Kent and East sussex Railway before moving to the newly opened North woolwich Railway museum on static display in 1984.
 When that museum closed in 2006, the locomotive moved to the Great Central Railway (North) in Nottingham.
 Following further service, there, the locomotive was stored upon expiry of its boiler certificate.
 It was moved to the Epping Ongar Railway in February 2021 alongside its sister engine, number 63.